CluelessBiker/project3-layer-cakes/README.md

 [Pretty Printed](https://www.youtube.com/watch?v=bu5wXjz2KvU) provided a great tutorial on manipulating google spreadsheets.

-The information on how to iterate through three lists simultaneously came from (Geeks for Geeks)[https://www.geeksforgeeks.org/python-iterate-multiple-lists-simultaneously/].
+The information on how to iterate through three lists simultaneously came from [Geeks for Geeks](https://www.geeksforgeeks.org/python-iterate-multiple-lists-simultaneously/).

-Instructions on adding (Termcolor)[https://pypi.org/project/termcolor/] came from (StackOverflow)[https://stackoverflow.com/questions/51530437/no-module-named-termcolor].
+Instructions on adding (Termcolor)[https://pypi.org/project/termcolor/] came from [StackOverflow](https://stackoverflow.com/questions/51530437/no-module-named-termcolor).

 ### Media
 Recipes used for the app were written by me.